klmnden/azure-docs.tr-tr/articles/sql-database/sql-database-elastic-query-vertical-partitioning.md

 >

 ### <a name="example"></a>Örnek
-Aşağıdaki örnek, dış veri kaynakları için CREATE deyimi kullanımını gösterir.
+Aşağıdaki örnek, dış veri kaynakları için oluşturma deyimi kullanımını gösterir.

     CREATE EXTERNAL DATA SOURCE RemoteReferenceData
     WITH